-D 07 ticular this applies to: ticular this applies to: I. Designated heritage assets; i.e. listed buildings, conservation areas, scheduled monuments, registered parks and gardens and registered battlefields, as well as undesignated heritage assets.
-II.
-The historic landscape, including locally distinctive settlement patterns, field systems, woodlands and commons and historic farmsteads and smallholdings.
-111. Designed landscapes, including parkland, gardens, cemeteries, churchyards, public parks, urban open spaces and industrial, military or institutional landscapes.
-IV.
-Archaeological remains of all periods.
-V. Historic transportation networks and infrastructure including roads and trackways, canals, river navigations, railways and their associated industries.
-VI.
-The historic core of the cathedral city of Worcester, with its complex heritage of street and plot patterns, buildings, open spaces and archaeological remains, along with their settings and views of the VII. city.
+- I. Designated heritage assets; i.e. listed buildings, conservation areas, scheduled monuments, registered parks and gardens and registered battlefields, as well as undesignated heritage assets. - II.
+The historic landscape, including locally distinctive settlement patterns, field systems, woodlands and commons and historic farmsteads and smallholdings. - III.
+Designed landscapes, including parkland, gardens, cemeteries, churchyards, public parks, urban open spaces and industrial, military or institutional landscapes. - IV.
+Archaeological remains of all periods. - V. Historic transportation networks and infrastructure including roads and trackways, canals, river navigations, railways and their associated industries. - VI.
+The historic core of the cathedral city of Worcester, with its complex heritage of street and plot patterns, buildings, open spaces and archaeological remains, along with their settings and views of the city. - VII.
 The civic, religious and market cores of south Worcestershire's city, town and village fabric with their wide variety of building styles, materials and street and plot patterns.

-SWDF Policy 12 Employment in Rural Areas Policies P2 and 3 ere rural areas are referred to in this policy, this means Category 1, 2 villages, lower category villages and the open countryside, all as d in SWDP 2. and P7 Protec ction of Existing Employment Sites emplo B2, B8 safegu Propo genera marke period emplo B. To help promote rural regeneration across south Worcestershire, existing employment sites in rural areas that are currently or were last used for B1, B2, B8, tourism, leisure and /or recreation-related purposes will be safeguarded for employment-generating uses during the plan period.
+SWDP Policy 12 Employment in Rural Areas

+A. Where rural areas are referred to in this policy, this means Category 1, 2 and 3 villages, lower category villages and the open countryside, all as defined in SWDP 2.

+Protection of Existing Employment Sites

+B. To help promote rural regeneration across south Worcestershire, existing employment sites in rural areas that are currently or were last used for B1, B2, B8, tourism, leisure and /or recreation-related purposes will be safeguarded for employment-generating uses during the plan period.
 Proposals to change the use of such sites to any non-employment-generating purpose will need to demonstrate that the site has been actively marketed for employment, tourism, leisure or recreation purposes for a period of at least 12 months and that it is no longer viable for an employment-generating use.
-Details of what is required of a marketing exercise are contained in Annex F. Expan sion of Existing Employment Sites in Rural Areas suppo e expansion of existing employment sites in rural areas will be rted where it has been demonstrated that intensification of the existing not viable or practical.
-Farm Diversification oposals to diversify farm businesses for employment, tourism, leisure d recreation uses will be permitted providing: ne proposed new use does not detract from or prejudice the existing agricultural undertaking or its future operation.
-The scale of activities associated with the proposed development is appropriate to the rural character of the area.
-Wherever possible existing buildings are used to reduce the need for additional built development.
+Details of what is required of a marketing exercise are contained in Annex F.

+Expansion of Existing Employment Sites in Rural Areas

+C. The expansion of existing employment sites in rural areas will be supported where it has been demonstrated that intensification of the existing site is not viable or practical.